- The Fed noted an increase in concerns about the strength of global demand, and the FOMC is now “monitoring

 Western Asset Management Company Distribuidora de Títulos e Valores Mobiliários Limitada is authorised and regulated by Comissão de Valores Mobiliários and Banco Central do Brasil.
 Western Asset Management Company Pty Ltd ABN 41 117 767 923 is the holder of the Australian Financial Services Licence 303160.
 Western Asset Management Company Pte.
 Ltd. Co.
 Reg.
 No. 200007692R is a holder of a Capital Markets Services Licence for fund management and regulated by the Monetary Authority of Singapore.
 Western Asset Management Company Ltd is a registered Financial Instruments Business Operator and regulated by the Financial Services Agency of Japan.
-Western Asset Management Company Limited is authorised and regulated by the Financial Conduct Authority (“FCA”).
-This communication is intended for distribution to Professional Clients only if deemed to be a financial promotion in the UK and EEA countries as defined by the FCA or MiFID II rules.
+Western Asset Management Company Limited is authorised and regulated by the Financial Conduct Authority (“FCA”) (FRN 145930).
+This communication is intended for distribution to Professional Clients only if deemed to be a financial promotion in the UK as defined by the FCA.
+This communication may also be intended for certain EEA countries where Western Asset has been granted permission to do so.
+For the current list of the approved EEA countries please contact Western Asset at +44 (0)20 7422 3000.